 The Americans with Disabilities Act (ADA) is a federal law that prohibits discrimination on the basis of disability.
 This includes discrimination in places of public accommodation, which the Department of Justice (DOJ) has interpreted to include websites.
 The DOJ has stated that businesses that offer goods or services to the public must make their websites accessible to people with disabilities.

-In the United States, there have been a number of high-profile lawsuits related to healthcare web accessibility.
+In the United States, there have been a number of high-profile lawsuits related to digital accessibility.
 Many of these lawsuits have been brought against businesses that offer goods or services to the public, and have centered on the issue of whether their websites are accessible to people with disabilities.
 In some cases, these lawsuits have resulted in significant settlements or judgments against the defendants.

 At Webserv, we have extensive experience helping addiction treatment and behavioral health providers achieve web accessibility compliance with the Americans with Disabilities Act (ADA) and the Web Content Accessibility Guidelines (WCAG).
 Our team of expert designers and developers understand the unique needs of the healthcare industry and can work closely with you to identify and address any accessibility issues on your website.